rickstaa/tmux-notify/README.md

 *   `#I`: Window index
 *   `#W`: Window name

 For the complete list of aliases and variables, you are referred to the `FORMATS` section of the [tmux manual](http://man7.org/linux/man-pages/man1/tmux.1.html).
+You can also add a notification title using `set -g @tnotify-verbose-title`.
+Doing so will move the verbose notification text into the notification body.

 ### Change monitor update period